-The primary output device in graphics system is a video monitor.
-The operation of most video monitors is based on the standard Cathode-Ray Tube (CRT) design.
+The primary output device in the graphics system is a video monitor.
+Most video monitors operate based on the standard Cathode-Ray Tube (CRT) design.

-The following figure illustrates the basic operation of a CRT.
-A beam of electrons (cathode rays) emitted by an electron gun, passes through focusing and deflection systems that direct the beam toward specified positions on the phosphor coated screen.
-The phosphor then emits a small spot of light at each position contacted by the electron beam.
+The following figure illustrates the essential operation of a CRT.
+A beam of electrons (cathode rays) emitted by an electron gun passes through focusing and deflection systems that direct the beam toward specified positions on the phosphor-coated screen.
+The phosphor then emits a small spot of light at each work contacted by the electron beam.
 Because the light emitted by the phosphor fades very rapidly, the picture is redrawn repeatedly and quickly.

-Heat is supplied to the cathode by current through filament, which produces electrons.
+Heat is supplied to the cathode by the current through the filament, which produces electrons.

-Intensity of the electron beam is controlled by setting voltage levels on the control grid.
-A high negative voltage shut off the beam, and a smaller negative voltage simply decreases the number of electrons in the beam.
+The intensity of the electron beam is controlled by setting voltage levels on the control grid.
+A high negative voltage shut off the beam, and a smaller negative voltage decreases the number of electrons in the beam.

 The focusing system is needed to force the electron beam to converge into a small spot as it strikes the phosphor.